 The stand is adjustable.
 It will remain in any position you move it to.
-To position the device at an angle for easy viewing of the screen, grab the rounded area on the stand's bottom support and pull away from the back of the device.
+To position the device at an angle for easy viewing of the screen, grab the stand's bottom support and pull away from the back of the device.